wonop-io/with-async-context/README.md

 app.layer(axum::middleware::from_fn(axum_request_context))
 ```

-The context can then be accessed from any async function within the request:
+Access the context from any async handler:

 ```rust
 async fn handler() {